Tree Code Frequently Asked Questions

 You can submit comments online from the Pending Type II Permit Applications page by selecting an active tree removal application from the map or list view and selecting “log in to submit a comment.”
 You can also mail comments via US mail to the following address:

 Lake Oswego, OR 97034

 The applicant, the neighborhood association, or any person who submitted written comments during the comment period may request a hearing before the Development Review Commission (DRC) by submitting a written request along with the hearing fee (currently $194) to the City Recorder within seven days of the date of Notice of Tentative Decision.

 A leaning tree could be classified as an Emergency, Hazardous, Type I or Type II tree removal application.
 Please contact the Planning Division to help identify the appropriate application.
 Staff will ask for a photo of the tree that shows the lean.
 The photo can be emailed or submitted in person on the third floor of City Hall.

 A dead or declining tree means a tree is lifeless or is in a state of progressive and irreversible decline.
 Please take a photo of the tree that shows the whole tree’s crown (top) and submit with the application.
 Staff will conduct a site visit for the removal of dead deciduous trees between November 1 and April 15th.

 Type II tree removal applications that involve the removal of a native tree requires that the mitigation tree is also native.
-You can find a list of native trees in the City’s Master Plant List.
+You can choose a tree from the Native Tree Mitigation List for Type II Tree Removal.
 Additional information regarding native trees can be found on the Oregon State University, Department of Horticulture website here: http://oregonstate.edu/dept/ldplants/native-or.htm